jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-2/index.md

 This is what we promised to do in part 1:

-> A query language that lets us express key value pairs, boolean operators, grouping, etc., with discoverability in mind.
+> A query language that lets us express key value pairs, binary expressions, grouping, etc., with discoverability in mind.

 But ... how does one write a query language?
 Where do we even _begin?_

-Well, a while back I had the good fortune to stumble across _[Crafting Interpreters](https://craftinginterpreters.com/)_ by Bob Nystrom, which is a brilliant introduction to the world of grammars, parsers, and interpreters — some of the many moving parts that comprise a programming language.[^1] This gave me enough to hack something together that worked.
+Well, a while back I had the good fortune to stumble across _[Crafting Interpreters](https://craftinginterpreters.com/)_ by Bob Nystrom, which is a brilliant introduction to the world of grammars, parsers and interpreters.[^1] It gave me a good enough understanding of the moving parts to hack out something that worked.

 ## A query language like grammar used to make